 Should you abandon your current JS charting library?
 Not necessarily.
 Each library has its own advantages and use cases.
 You need to define your needs and find a solution that matches those needs.

 When should you consider migrating to Charts.css?
-In most cases, you just need a simple chart to display your data.
-In those cases there is no sense to load heavy JS libraries.
-For complex charts with special behaviours not covered by Charts.css you should search for JS alternatives.
+Most users just need a simple chart to display your data.
+In these cases there is no need to load heavy JS libraries.
+For complex charts with special behaviors not covered by Charts.css you should search for JS alternatives.

 Charts.css is licensed under the MIT license (opens new window).